bikdm12/ripper/README.md

+# Modified RIPPER
+This branch adds feature of using GNU Parallel to speed up the computing.

+This is modified version of the original [RIPPER](https://github.com/streptomyces/ripper).
+It has two additional features:

+* it can process locally stored genomic genbank files instead of downloading them from NCBI.
+* it uses both TIGRFAMs and Pfam databases to annotate proteins encoded within genomic regions of interest

+## Usage
+By default genomic files are downloaded from NCBI (just as in the original RIPPER).
+To process the locally stored files you need to make a subdirectory `gbkcache` with genomic files within the directory in which you are going to run the RIPPER (that becomes `/home/mnt/` after mounting the container).
+Genbank files must be named with query protein accsession number and bear an extension `.gbk`.
+Example:

+`gbk_dir/WP_020387003.1.gbk`

+This version always uses both Pfam and TIGRFAMs databases.

 # RiPPER Overview

 RiPPER (RiPP Precursor Peptide Enhanced Recognition) is a customisable tool for the identification of genes encoding putative precursor peptides within RiPP (ribosomally synthesised and post-translationally modified peptide) gene clusters.
 RiPPER carries out the following things to do this: